DynTylluan/strawberry-doom/README.md

 **[Strawberry Doom](https://www.chocolate-doom.org/wiki/index.php/Strawberry_Doom)** is a fork of the Chocolate Doom codebase that extends some of the limits of Chocolate Doom to match some of those of [PrDoom+](https://doomwiki.org/wiki/PrBoom%2B), as well as adding features such as playable bots, despite of this, the port now seems to be defunct, as it was last updated in March of 2008 and _never actually_ saw an official release by the head developer, [GhostlyDeath](https://doomwiki.org/wiki/RestlessRodent) (who is now known as RestlessRodent), only playable demos were released via the project's [SourceForge page](https://sourceforge.net/projects/doomsvnbuilds/files/Strawberry%20Doom/), that this is a mirror of.

-It featured extended limits as per Doom plus, in-game multiplayer scoreboard which also shows player health and armor information, enhanced and color contextualized automap (which was also copied into [ReMooD](https://doomwiki.org/wiki/ReMooD), a port that GhostlyDeath would soon work on a few months later), primitive bots with primitive navigation for any level, and [deathmatch team support](https://www.chocolate-doom.org/wiki/index.php/Multiplayer).
+It featured extended limits as per Doom plus, an in-game multiplayer scoreboard which also shows player health and armor information, enhanced and color contextualized automap (which was also copied into [ReMooD](https://doomwiki.org/wiki/ReMooD), a port that GhostlyDeath would soon work on a few months later), primitive bots with primitive navigation for any level, and [deathmatch team support](https://www.chocolate-doom.org/wiki/index.php/Multiplayer).

 ## Versions in this repository
-This repository is made-up of all of the known versions of the port that have been published to-date.
+This repository is made up of all of the known versions of the port that have been published to date.
 In total, 21 of the published versions do not have any type of README file attached and 3 versions have READMEs that are simply just the dash (-) 73 times, effectively making the help files useless to even look at.

 > **Strawberry Doom version r1020 (strawberry-doom-r1020-win32)**